bloodmc/GriefDefenderDoc/docs/readme.md

 title: Project home
 heroImage: /logo.png
 heroText: GriefDefender
-tagline: A protection plugin designed for Bukkit and Sponge!
+tagline: A protection plugin designed for Bukkit, Fabric, Forge and Sponge!
 actions:
   - text: How to Use 💡
     link: /wiki/